Midnight DPS Rankings: Raiding Tier List (Midnight (12.0.1))

 About the Tier List

-This tier list is entirely based on DPS viability for Midnight Pre-Patch.
+This tier list is entirely based on DPS viability for Midnight.
 The primary traits we are looking for have not changed and are what you would expect for raiding content.
 Mainly, we care about single-target damage; some burst cleave or AoE, and then defensive capabilities on a raid-wide or individual scale.
 Unique class utility buffs are also worth noticing and can be worth bringing a specific class for, but very few buffs are spec-specific.

-LAST UPDATED - 1st of February
+LAST UPDATED - 29th of March

 While the traits that make a character valuable in a raid have not changed much, there are two incredibly important new factors to consider.